 How To Make Crispy Sage:

-The crispy fried sage that we used to top this dip is optional, but highly delicious!
+The crispy fried sage that we used to top this Goat Cheese Dip is optional, but highly delicious!
 To make this fancy looking garnish (we promise it’s NOT hard!!!)
 You just need a few minutes, and a few simple ingredients.
 To start, remove the leaves from the stalks.
 In a small saucepan, heat some olive oil over medium high heat.
 We will get the oil pretty hot to fry the sage leaves.
 You will know the oil is hot enough when you drop a little bit of water in and it sizzles up.
 Be careful though, it may pop and you don’t want to burn yourself!
 We’re talking just about a single drop of water, adding a lot of water will be sure way to hurt yourself so proceed with caution.

 Avoid overcrowding the saucepan with sage leaves.
 Drop them in and let them fry up for about 15 seconds.
 You don’t want the leaves to get browned, this will make the sage bitter.
 You just want them to look a like a little deeper shade of green than they were before.
 Using a slotted spoon, quickly scoop the leaves out, a set them aside on a plate to cool sprinkle with salt.
 That’s it!
 The key to this is really just the timing.
 Sage tastes super amazing when fried, so we highly recommend it if you’re going for a nicer looking garnish!